joshjowen/script.json-cec/README.md

 * 'activate' - Wake up playing device via a CEC peripheral
 * 'standby' - Put playing device on standby via a CEC peripheral
 * 'toggle' - Toggle state of playing device via a CEC peripheral
+* 'stop_and_standby' - Stop any playback and place the CEC peripheral on standby

 #### Example JSON request:
 ```